County of Santa Barbara

 a) Approve, ratify, and authorize the Director of the County Health Department to execute the

-Medi-Cal Capacity, Access, and Workforce Grant Program Funding Agreement for a period of
+Medi-Cal Capacity, Access, and Workforce Grant Program Funding Agreement for a period

-twelve months, beginning April 1, 2025 and terminating on March 31, 2026 for a total amount of
+of twelve months, beginning April 1, 2025 and terminating on March 31, 2026 for a total

-$343,624.00 for practice support and recruitment;
+amount of $343,624.00 for practice support and recruitment;

-b) Approve Budget Revision Request No. 0010475 in the amount of $343,624.00 in the County
+b) Approve Budget Revision Request No. 0010475 in the amount of $343,624.00 in the

-Supplies; and
+Services and Supplies; and

-c) Determine that the recommended actions do not constitute a “Project” within the meaning of the
+c) Determine that the recommended actions do not constitute a “Project” within the meaning

-government fiscal activities, which do not involve any commitment to any specific project which may
+mechanisms or other government fiscal activities, which do not involve any commitment to

-result in a potentially significant physical impact on the environment.
+any specific project which may result in a potentially significant physical impact on the

 A-21)